ckim812/socialNetworkAPI/README.md

     - PUT Update a Thought
     - DEL Remove a Thought
 - Reactions:
-    - PUT Create a Reaction
+    - POST Create a Reaction
     - DEL Delete a Reaction

 See functionalities in Features section.